vergiliu/vergiliu.github.io/_drafts/python.md

 - by using triple quoted text blocks we can add comments parsed by the pydoc utility
 - sys.path can be changed and updated, but by accessing it directly, it's also easy to invalidate it
 - recursive module reload example
+- The path feature which allows.
+Pth extension files, to define extra paths to search for modules
+- You can get current path setup with sys.
+Path

 #####Chapter 26: OOP
 - multiple inheritance is possible